Missed the live session? The full webinar recording is now available to purchase. Click here to get instant access.

 This lecture is essential viewing for those with a regular financial remedy practice.

-We are all seeing more cases where family and friends are lending monies for costs, property purchase and for buying out another party.
-All want to know from the earliest time how the court will treat this money, or any further monies advanced and will also want advice on what they can do to protect their position.
+We are increasingly seeing cases where family members or friends lend money for legal costs, property purchases, or to buy out another party.
+From the earliest stage, all involved want to know how the court will treat these funds, including any further advances, and what steps can be taken to protect their position.

 Badly run intervenor claims are expensive and cause delay.
 These issues need to be dealt with at the start of the proceedings, not kicked down the road.